Andrew-Shear/TeenyTinyCompiler/README.md

 To run:

-`make all` -- compiles all .teeny files in examples or in the main src folder.
+`make all` -- compiles all .teeny files in examples or in the main cTT folder.

 Then all .teeny files will be executables.
 Enjoy!